MicrosoftDocs/SupportArticles-docs/support/sql/connect/test-oledb-connectivity-use-udl-file.md

       Invoke-Expression ($env:temp + "\sqlconn.udl")
       ```

-## Test the connection by using a SQL Server OLE DB provider
+## Test the connection by using the SQL Server OLE DB provider

 [Microsoft OLE DB Provider for SQL Server](/sql/connect/oledb/oledb-driver-for-sql-server) (SQLOLEDB) is the most common provider.
 It's built into Windows and can connect to any version of SQL Server that's not configured to require TLS 1.2 channel bindings.

 [Microsoft OLE DB Driver for SQL Server](/sql/connect/oledb/oledb-driver-for-sql-server#3-microsoft-ole-db-driver-for-sql-server-msoledbsql) (MSOLEDBSQL) is the latest SQL Server OLE DB provider.
 The provider has all the new features, such as TLS 1.2, [MultiSubnetFailover](/dotnet/api/system.data.sqlclient.sqlconnectionstringbuilder.multisubnetfailover), and Azure authentication options.
 We recommend this provider for newer SQL Server databases.

-To test the connection by using a SQL Server OLE DB provider, follow these steps:
+To test the connection by using the SQL Server OLE DB provider, follow these steps:

 1. Open the *.udl* file.